JerloPH/HomeCinema/docs/README_TODO.md

 # HomeCinema - Features to Add / Bugs to Fix

-## Priority ListView
+## Priority List

-- Scrape Anime info from Anilist/MyAnimeList
+- Scrape Anime info from Anilist/MyAnimeList.
 - Add folders as series into the App. *Done*.
+- Improve speed of App load (check background worker and optimize).
+- Check if file still exists, before loading it into the App.
+  - Delete entry from database, and cover picture (if existing).
+- Warning on entry deletion.

 ## Features:
 - General